koreachain/koreachain.github.io/docs/nft-chain/revenue-and-tokenomics.md

 # Revenue and Tokenomics

 :::tip[Airdrop]
-Why don't you join our **Pre-Sale**?
-Get exclusive access to the pioneer **AI-sovereign blockchains**, and rewards never seen before in crypto.
-This is your chance to be part of the **Internet of Blockchains Revolution**.

-A Multi-Chain experience at https://nft-chain.org
+**The Internet of Blockchains** is evolving.
+Launching the first AI-sovereign chain: **NFT-Chain**.

+**Pre-Sale Live Now** with exclusive access and rewards that redefine multi-chain potential.
+Join the revolution at: https://nft-chain.org
 :::

-## **Your NFT: More Than Art**
+## **NFT: More Than Art**

 **On NFT-Chain, every NFT is a key to unlock utility and rewards.**

-- **Equal share in the $NFT currency Airdrop.** Each NFT you hold gives you an equal airdrop amount.
+- **NFT buyers get the $NFT currency Airdrop.**
+    - Each NFT you hold on NFT-Chain gives you an equal airdrop amount.
 100% fair.
+    - Participating collections include **"AiFrUiT"** and **"Vegetable Flowers"** on Polygon.
 - **Limited Offer: Buy 2 NFTs, Get 3 NFTs.**
     - Get ✨**Premium EARLIER AIRDROP Access**✨.
-    - More NFTs = more rewards.
+    - The more NFTs you buy, the more rewards.
-- **Early Access Perks.** Be first in line for new features, launches, and drops.
+- **Get Early Access Perks.** Be first in line for new features, launches, and drops.
 - **Revenue Share for Life.** Own once.
 Earn forever.
 On-chain and transparent.
 - **Lifelong Loyalty Benefits.** Boosted revenue share and future NFT drops.
 - **More utility-packed rewards to be revealed.**